paulohsilvapinto/csv_to_parquet_aws_datalake/README.md

 And the best part is: **the whole process takes seconds to conclude!**

-**Note:** You can change the default data types or specify a different partitioning schema by modifying the *metadata.json* file.
-Just be aware that this file is composed of key:value pairs and **every value must be a string!**
+**Note:** You can change the default data types or specify a different partitioning schema by modifying the optional *metadata.json* file.
+Just be aware that this file is composed of key:value pairs and **every "value" must be a string!**

 ## Working with your own data

 Now that you know how the project works, it is easy to use your own data!

-Just copy the "test-data" directory into your preffered location and rename it to whatever best suits your needs.
+Just copy the "test-data" directory into your preferred location and rename it to whatever best suits your needs.
 Now clean the directory:

 * You must keep the *generic_upload_data_to_s3.ps1* script;
 * For each dataset, you will need a *Data description directory* with:
-  * *archived_data* directory
+  * *archived_data* directory;
-  * *incoming_data* directory
+  * *incoming_data* directory;
-  * *upload_data_to_s3.ps1* script
+  * *upload_data_to_s3.ps1* script;
-  * Optionally, the *metadata.json* file
+  * Optionally, one *metadata.json* file. **This is the only file you need to modify accordingly to your needs.**

-**By the way, the answer is:**
+## By the way, the answer for the questions is...

+*The highest registered temperature was 15.8 degrees, in HIGHLAND & EILEAN SIAR on 2016-03-17.*

 ![Answer](/docs/images/answer.jpg)